 - Brabham BT6 [FJ-18-63] (Bill Caldwell): A very late-1963 car for Andy Buchanen to race in Australian 1500cc racing with a Ford twin cam engine.
 Retained for 1965 then to Bill Caldwell for 1966 then to Peter Yock for 1967.
 Yock is known to have returned the car to England for repairs but its history after is still being researched.

 - Brabham BT2 ["FJ-13-62"] (Ray Thackwell): Believed to be the "interim" car raced by Denis Hulme at the Boxing Day Brands Hatch 1962.
 Probably FJ-1-63 but given by recent owners as 'FJ-13-62'.
 Raced by Roy James in Formula Junior 1963 then to Mike Lawlor 1964 and entered for John Miles in Formula 3.
 Entered by Speedwell Engineering for Miles in a couple of early 1965 races.
 To Ray Thackwell (New Zealand) and fitted with a 1500cc Ford twin cam for New Zealand racing in the 1965/66 season.
 To John Weston for 1966/67 and then to Graham McRae for 1967/68.
-McRae used the engine and gearbox in his McRae twin cam, and may also have used the suspension and uprights.
+McRae used the engine and gearbox in his late-1968 McRae twin cam, and may also have used the suspension and uprights.
 According to David McKinney, the BT2 was rebuilt by Jack Oakley, who fitted with a Ford pushrod engine and VW gearbox.
-Raced by Jack Oakley in 1969.
-According to Graham Vercoe, this car was acquired by Len Southward around 1979 and restored by John Rapley (Paraparumu) in 1987.
+Whether this car was raced by Oakley in 1969 remains unclear, as Oakley also acquired the McRae.
+The car was acquired by the Southward Museum around 1979 and was restored by John Rapley (Paraparumu) in 1987.
 The restored car used a new frame built by Peter Bruin, and the original frame remained with Rapley.
-Used by Rapley in historic events, starting at Manfeild in November 1987 using a 1500cc Ford pushrod engine.
-The next 20 years of its history are a little obscure but it was still in Rapley's hands until 2017, when the car was stolen.
+Used by Rapley in historic events, starting at Manfeild in November 1987 where it was fitted with a 1500cc Ford pushrod engine.
+Remained in Rapley's hands until 2017, when the car was stolen.
 It was recovered in September 2018, but in the meantime the original frame had been passed back to the Southward Museum, who were building another car from it.
 How these two cars will coexist remains uncertain.

 - Brabham BT4 [IC-1-62] (Neil Whittaker): New for Jack Brabham to drive at the November 1962 Australian GP.
 Used by Brabham in the New Zealand Internationals in January 1963, winning at Levin, then sold to Dave McKay's Scuderia Veloce for the Australian International races the following month.
 Raced by Graham Hill for McKay in the 1964 Tasman series, winning the Longford race in March.
 To Len Southward's Lesco Racing Team for Kerry Grant to drive during the 1964/65 season, and for Neil Whittaker in 1965/66.
 Sold to John McCormack (Glenelg, South Australia) and raced on through the next three seasons.
 From McCormack to John Blanden (Adelaide, South Australia) in 1978 and extensively rebuilt.
 To Ken Messenger (Adelaide) March 1982, then to Art Valdez (Torrance, CA) in 1986, and remained in his collection for many years, until sold to a UK consortium in 2017.

 All comments, clarifications, corrections and additions are most welcome.
 Please email Allen if you can add anything.